Skip to content

 • Atomic patcherscripts/apply-nist-mapping.tsReads each proposal YAML, patches the compliance.nist_ai_rmf block in the corresponding rule YAML, atomic write (tmp + rename), patched YAML still parses (0 / 261 failures).
 Human-curated mappings already in place are never overwritten.

-• Cost & timeUSD 24.98 (estimated USD 34) · wall-clock ~52 minutes · 261 new mappings layered on top of v0.1's 69, reaching 100% coverage.
+• Cost & timeUSD 24.98 (estimated USD 34) · wall-clock ~52 minutes · 261 new mappings layered on top of v0.1's 69, mapping all 330 rules then in the v2.1.0 corpus.

 • ProvenanceEvery rule's proposal YAML is preserved under proposals/nist/.
 Anyone can re-run the pipeline, compare outputs, and audit the mapping rationale.